 Name of Project:

-Maintenance: Upgrade Electrical Service Panel on 200 Building
+Maintenance: Upgr ade Electrical Service Panel on 200 Building

 Project Description

 Replace the existin g 200-amp Electric Service Panel on the 200 Building w ith a 400-amp Electric Service Panel

 Why the Project is

 modern building ca copiers and faxes a individual rooms, s a new 400-amp, 40 and installing HVA0 np electric service panel does not provide sufficient capilling for sufficient energy to operate multiple office mail running concurrently with the HVAC unit.
 Prior to upufficient electric power and wiring will be required.
-Reporting the common prior of the province of the common part of the common of the common p dechines such as computers, printers, odating or re-purposing any of the placing the existing 200-amp panel with les (such as removing the evap. coolers
+Reporting the community of the proposing the rooms to upused for public presentations or office space. dechines such as computers, printers, odating or re-purposing any of the placing the existing 200-amp panel with les (such as removing the evap. coolers

 Staffing Required t o Complete Project (FTEs and positions): leted by most responsible bidder.
 Staff time to prepar e scope of work and obtain/compare

 three competitive

 Location of Project (if not already mentioned):

 200 Building: 435 S .
 Main St.

 Project Timeline:

 Fiscal Year Activity Cost

 Electric Service Panel \$9,500

 Funding Options / inance, Lease-Purchase, Matching Grant, Reserve Fund d.
 HURF monies, etc.):